-• The MMU recommends that the ARR/FTR design be modified to ensure that the rights to all congestion revenues are assigned to load.
+- The MMU recommends that the ARR/FTR design be modified to ensure that the rights to all congestion revenues are assigned to load.
 (Priority: High.
 First reported 2015.
-Status: Not adopted.)

-- The MMU recommends that the Long Term FTR product be eliminated.
+Status: Not adopted.) - The MMU recommends that all historical generation to load paths be eliminated as a basis for assigning ARRs.
 (Priority: High.
-First reported Q3, 2018.
-Status: Not adopted.) - The MMU recommends that, if the Long Term FTR product is not eliminated, Long Term FTR Market be modified so that the supply of prevailing flow FTRs in the Long Term FTR Market is based solely on counter flow offers in the Long Term FTR Market.
+First reported 2015.
+Status: Partially adopted.) - The MMU recommends that the Long Term FTR product be eliminated.
 (Priority: High.
+First reported 2018.
+Status: Not adopted.) - The MMU recommends that, if the Long Term FTR product is not eliminated, the Long Term FTR Market be modified so that the supply of prevailing flow FTRs in the Long Term FTR Market is based solely on counter flow offers in the Long Term FTR Market.
+(Priority: High.
 First reported 2017.
-Status: Not adopted.) - The MMU recommends that the full capability of the transmission system be allocated as ARRs prior to sale as FTRs.
+Status: Not adopted.) - The MMU recommends that, under the current FTR design, the full capability of the transmission system be allocated as ARRs prior to sale as FTRs.
 Reductions for outages and increased system capability should be reserved for ARRs rather than sold in the Long Term FTR Auction.
 (Priority: High.
 First reported 2017.
-Status: Not adopted.) - The MMU recommends that all FTR auction revenue be distributed to ARR holders monthly, regardless of FTR funding levels.
+Status: Not adopted.)

+- The MMU recommends that all FTR auction revenue be distributed to ARR holders monthly, regardless of FTR funding levels.
 (Priority: High.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that, under the current FTR design, all congestion revenue in excess of FTR target allocations be distributed to ARR holders on a monthly basis.
 (Priority: High.
-First reported Q1, 2018.
-Status: Not adopted.) - The MMU recommends that FTR auction revenues not be used to buy counter flow FTRs for the purpose of improving FTR payout ratios.182 (Priority: High.
-First reported 2015.
-Status: Not adopted.) - The MMU recommends that all historical generation to load paths be eliminated as a basis for allocating ARRs.
+First reported 2018.
+Status: Not adopted.) - The MMU recommends that FTR auction revenues not be used to buy counter flow FTRs for the purpose of improving FTR payout ratios.
 (Priority: High.
 First reported 2015.
-Status: Partially adopted.) - The MMU recommends that PJM eliminate portfolio netting to eliminate cross subsidies among FTR market participants.
+Status: Not adopted.) - The MMU recommends that PJM eliminate portfolio netting to eliminate cross subsidies among FTR market participants.
 (Priority: High.
 First reported 2012.
 Status: Not adopted.
 Rejected by FERC.) - The MMU recommends that PJM eliminate subsidies to counter flow FTRs by applying the payout ratio to counter flow FTRs in the same way the payout ratio is applied to prevailing flow FTRs.
 (Priority: High.
 First reported 2012.
-Status: Not adopted.)
+Status: Not adopted.) - The MMU recommends that PJM eliminate geographic cross subsidies.
+(Priority: High.
+First reported 2013.
+Status: Not adopted.) - The MMU recommends that PJM examine the mechanism by which self scheduled FTRs are allocated when load switching among LSEs occurs throughout the planning period.
+(Priority: Low.
+First reported 2011.
+Status: Not adopted.) - The MMU recommends that PJM improve transmission outage modeling in the FTR auction models, including the use of probabilistic outage modeling.
+(Priority: Low.
+First reported 2013.
+Status: Not adopted.) - The MMU recommends that PJM reduce FTR sales on paths with persistent overallocation of FTRs including clear rules for what defines persistent overallocation and how the reduction will be